Medacorp/Luigi-s-Mansion/README.md

 To receive development build updates, pull from https://github.com/Dhranios/Luigi-s-Mansion into the "`Luigi's Mansion`" world folder.

 Before you pull, you need to disregard all your changes.
-Doing this without preparation may cause "damage" to your world To have no lasting "damage" on your world, follow these steps before disregarding changes:
+Doing this without preparation may cause "damage" to your world.
+To have no lasting "damage" on your world, follow these steps before disregarding changes:
 1. Go to the Underground Lab.
 2. Talk to E. Gadd.